-- 3.1.2.5.1 Keeping the variety collection up-to-date is necessary to maintain its usefulness, the quality of the examination, and the consequent quality of protection granted to a variety.
-As a result, it may be that new varieties of common knowledge need to be included in the collection.
-If that is the case, the authority should seek living plant material of these varieties.
-However, the reason for the inclusion of some varieties already in the collection may be no longer valid, and elimination from the variety collection would lead to the consequent elimination of the living plant material. - 3.1.2.5.2 With respect to the living plant material already included in the variety collection, there are situations which require the renewal of that material, such as: - (i) when the material originally provided by the applicant was in the quantity needed for DUS examination only, and more material is needed after the examination for long-term storage in the collection; - (ii) when the material in the collection has been depleted or has deteriorated; - (iii) in variety collections of trees and non seed-propagated perennial varieties (see section 3.1.2.3.3).
-Observations are made on plants at the same physiological stage, although the plants may be of different ages.
+3.1.2.5.1 Keeping the variety collection up-to-date is necessary to maintain its usefulness, the effectiveness of the examination, and the consequent quality of protection granted to a variety.
+Where appropriate (see Section 2.1.2), living plant material of new varieties of common knowledge should be included in the collection.
+However, the reason for the inclusion of some varieties already in the collection may be no longer valid (e.g. the application for a candidate variety may be withdrawn), and elimination from the variety collection would lead to the consequent elimination of the living plant material.

+3.1.2.5.2 With respect to the living plant material already included in the variety collection, there are situations which require the renewal of that material, such as:

+(i) when the material originally provided by the applicant was in the quantity needed for DUS examination only, and more material is needed after the examination for long-term storage in the collection;

+(ii) when the material in the collection has been depleted or has deteriorated;

+(iii) in variety collections of trees and non seed-propagated perennial varieties (see section 3.1.2.4.2 [cross ref.]).
+Observations should be made on plants at the same physiological stage, although the plants may be of different ages.
 Nevertheless, at some time, the plants may become over-mature (i.e. too old for observations) and need to be replaced.
-For each variety in the collection, a programmed plant rotation should be developed.
-Depending on the type of plant, a maximum plant age should be determined, which is determined by the usefulness of the plant for DUS examination.
-For a tree it might be 10 years, whilst for herbaceous perennial varieties it might be four years, after which the plant is removed and replaced with a new plant, propagated from variety material in the collection or from another suitable source.
-For some species, replacement of the whole plant may not be necessary if an older plant can be rejuvenated by a cultural practice such as hard pruning.

-3.1.2.5.3 A routine procedure for verifying material before its introduction in the collection, whether of new varieties of common knowledge or renewal of material of varieties already included in the variety collection, should be established (see section 3.1.2.2).
+3.1.2.5.3 A routine procedure for verifying material before its introduction in the collection, whether of new varieties of common knowledge or renewal of material of varieties already included in the variety collection, should be established (see section 3.1.2.3 [cross ref.]).